roach-php/roach-php.dev/content/docs/items.md

 subtitle: An abstraction about data extracted from web documents.
 ---

 Items represent data that was extracted from documents.
-They are simple abstraction around PHP arrays that are more comfortable to work with then plain arrays.
+They are simple abstraction around PHP arrays that are more comfortable to work with than plain arrays.

 ## Using Items